Miss Delaware Teen USA

 The Miss Delaware Teen USA competition is the pageant that selects the representative for the state of Delaware in the Miss Teen USA pageant.
 It was formerly directed by Crown Productions from 1993 to 2007, then by D&D Productions from 2007 to 2018.
 CW Productions became the new directors for the pageant starting in 2019.
 In 2020, CW Productions was terminated.
 The license to produce the 2021 state pageants was awarded to V&M Productions, LLC into the directorship of Vincenza Carrieri-Russo.
 This is only the second time that the pageant is produced by a former Miss Delaware USA.

-The current titleholder is Cali Williams of Odessa, who she was crowned on June 29, 2025 at Laird Performing Arts Center in The Tatnall School in Wilmington.
-She represented Delaware for the title of Miss Teen USA 2025.
+The current titleholder is Sydney Hayden of Newark, who she was crowned on June 28, 2026 at Laird Performing Arts Center in The Tatnall School in Wilmington.
+She will represent Delaware for the title of Miss Teen USA 2026.

 Delaware winners and contestants

 In terms of placements and awards, Delaware is one of the least successful states at Miss Teen USA.
 However, Ashley Coleman won the Miss Teen USA crown in 1999.

 Miss Delaware Teen USA 2000, Carrie Aiken, and 2001, Christie Aiken, are sisters.
 Miss Delaware Teen USA 1997, Cheryl Crowe, was the first Delaware teen to cross over to the Miss Delaware USA title.
 Since then, Kelsey Miller (2009), Mia Jones (2014) and Sierra Wright (2015) went on later to win the Miss Delaware USA title in 2014, 2017 and 2018 respectively.
 Miss Delaware Teen USA 2011, Amanda Debus, was the first, and so far only, Delaware teen to cross over from the Miss Delaware's Outstanding Teen title.
 She is also the only successful MAO/MUO crossover in Delaware.
 In addition, Debus was also Miss Delaware 2016 and represented the state at Miss America 2017.